Mikesanders55/-PSA--Password-Strength-Analyzer/README.md

 # 🔐 Password Strength Checker

-A Python tool that analyzes the strength of a password using several criteria:
+A simple but powerful Python tool that checks the strength of a password using real-world security best practices.
+It analyzes length, character diversity, and provides detailed feedback to help users create stronger passwords.

-- ✅ Minimum **12 characters**
+💡 What It Does
+Enforces a 12-character minimum for modern security standards

+  Checks for:
-- ✅ Uppercase letters
+- Uppercase and lowercase letters
-- ✅ Lowercase letters
-- ✅ Numbers
+- Numbers
-- ✅ Special characters
+- Special characters (e.g., !@#$)
+- Gives a final strength rating: Weak 🔴, Moderate 🟡, or Strong 🟢
+- Explains why a password is weak and gives tips to improve it

-## 🚀 How to Run
+🚀 How to Run

 Make sure Python is installed, then run: